nevermoe/SmokeSimulation/README.md

 		Mouse:

 			1. Change angle of view with mouse left key, and zoom with middle key.
-			2. Select the Light and drag to chang light position.
+			2. Select the Light and drag to change light position.

 		Keyboard: